The Rules of the Game: Background and writing

 In May 1938, Renoir completed the historical drama La Marseillaise and wanted to make a comedy.
 He was anxious about the Munich agreement and the strong possibility of another world war, and wanted to film a "happy dream" to subdue his pessimism.
 He wrote a synopsis for a film titled Les Millions d'Arlequin, which had characters similar to those in The Rules of the Game.
-When conceiving the film, Renoir was inspired by classical French art, such as the works of Pierre de Marivaux, Pierre-Augustin Caron de Beaumarchais and especially Alfred de Musset's Les Caprices de Marianne.
-Renoir initially intended to adapt the classic French play Les Caprices de Marianne; NEF first announced the film as an adaptation of it.
+When conceiving the film, Renoir was inspired by classical French art, such as the works of Pierre de Marivaux, Pierre-Augustin Caron de Beaumarchais and especially Alfred de Musset's play Les Caprices de Marianne, which Renoir initially intended to adapt; NEF first announced the film as an adaptation of it.
 Renoir later said he never intended to directly adapt Les Caprices de Marianne but only to re-read it and other classics of French literature for inspiration.

 After returning from lecturing in London in January 1939, Renoir left Paris to work on a script.
 He told a reporter that his next film would be "A precise description of the bourgeois of our age."
 Renoir, Carl Koch and Zwoboda went to Marlotte to work on the script.
 Because Renoir wanted to allow the actors to improvise their dialogue, only one-third of the film was scripted and the rest was a detailed outline.
 Renoir later said that his "ambition when I made the film was to illustrate this remark: we are dancing on a volcano".
 Renoir called the film a "divertissement" for its use of baroque music and aspects of classical French comedies.
 Renoir's initial inspiration by Les Caprices de Marianne led to the film's four main characters correlating with those of the play; a virtuous wife, a jealous husband, a despairing lover and an interceding friend.
 In both the play and the film the interceding friend is named Octave.
 Octave is also the only one of the four characters inspired by the play that shares traits with its counterpart.
 In both works, Octave is a "sad clown" full of self-doubt and self-pity.
 The characters' names constantly changed between versions of the script; Renoir said that in an early draft, André Jurieux was an orchestra conductor rather than an aviator.